‘The Young And The Restless’ Spoilers: Adam Newman’s Return Shocks Genoa City, Chloe To Finally Pay For Her Crimes?

 — †arabelle. (@xociaobellaa) December 16, 2016

 Chelsea will tell Adam that she had no other choice to take Chloe in because she had nowhere to go.
-At some point, Chelsea is bound to find out her best friend’s involvement with Adam’s disappearance, and when she does, it will make great TV.
+At some point, Chelsea is bound to find out about her best friend’s involvement with Adam’s disappearance, and when she does, it will make great TV.

-The Young and the Restless spoilers tease that Adam’s return is needed because without Dylan, the storylines aren’t very exciting.
+Young and the Restless spoilers tease that Adam’s return is needed because without Dylan, the storylines aren’t very exciting.
 The Newman family needs the conflict that Adam brought, so many Young and the Restless viewers expect him to return very soon.

 At first, the spoilers hinted at a February sweeps return; however, that may not happen.
-When the Young and the Restless had to recast the role of Adam in 2014, it took them over a year to find the right actor.
+When The Young and the Restless had to recast the role of Adam in 2014, it took them over a year to find the right actor.

-The Young and the Restless fans are prepared to wait a few more months.
+Young and the Restless fans are prepared to wait a few more months.
 Finding the right actor is vital to a role as important to the show as Adam Newman.

-Do you want the Young and the Restless to recast the role of Adam Newman?
+Do you want The Young and the Restless to recast the role of Adam Newman?

 [Featured Image by Jason Kempin/Getty Images]